ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-connellyw/thesis.md

 ![Sample Tool Workflow ](images/Cryptoflow.png)

-Visualization of this tool's workflow as described above.
+Visualization of this tool's workflow as described above and how each part interacts with each other.

 ## Tools Used In This Project

 ### Binance.US Python API

-To understand why this was API was chosen over others, the features of the tool must be examined.
+To understand why this API was chosen over others, the features of the tool must be examined.
 The Binance.US API utilizes the REST (Representational State Transfer) protocol, which is a widely adopted standard for web-based APIs.
 This protocol enables the API to receive requests and send responses over the internet using the standard HTTP (Hypertext Transfer Protocol) methods, such as GET, POST, and PUT.

 When using the Binance.US Python API, developers must first obtain an API key from the Binance.US website.
 The API key is used to authenticate the API requests and to ensure that only authorized users have access to the platform's data and functionality.
 Once the API key has been obtained, developers can use it in their Python code to interact with the Binance.US platform.
 For example, they can use the API to retrieve information about their account, such as the balance of a particular asset, the current price of an asset, or the list of open orders.
 The API also provides access to real-time market data, such as the price of an asset, the 24-hour volume, and the order book.
 This data can be used by developers to build trading algorithms and make informed trading decisions.